-The goal of this step is to downsample a video while maintaining enough overlapping viewpoints for accurate reconstruction while reducing the viewpoint skew noted earlier.
-We seek temporal windows where frames have substantial visual overlap and keep only one frame per window, similar to redundant frame mining in~\cite{schonberger16structure-from-motion,tang2017gslam} and other SfM or SLAM pipelines.
-Overlap between frames is measured by estimating homographies on matched SIFT features~\cite{d.lowe04distinctive}.
-Given a homography $H$, we define visual overlap $\tilde{r}$ as the fraction of image area covered by the quadrilateral formed by warping the image corners by $H$.
-Windows are formed greedily, finding runs of frames $(i+1, \ldots, i+k)$ with overlap $\tilde{r} \ge 0.9$ to the first frame $i$.
-Filtering discards about $81.8\%$ of frames while also allocating many frames to the critical transition periods between hot-spots.
+The goal of frame filtering is to downsample a video to reduce redundancy and skew while maintaining sufficient viewpoint coverage for accurate reconstruction.
+We filter frames by seeking temporal windows where frames have substantial visual overlap and then only keep one frame per window, similar to redundant frame mining~\cite{schonberger16structure-from-motion,tang2017gslam} and other SfM or SLAM pipelines.
+Overlap between frames is measured by estimating homographies by matching SIFT features~\cite{d.lowe04distinctive}.
+Given a homography $H$ between two frames, we define their visual overlap $\tilde{r}$ to be the fraction of the first frame area covered by the quadrilateral formed by warping the second frame corners by $H$.
+Windows are formed greedily, finding runs of frames $(i+1, \ldots, i+k)$ with overlap $\tilde{r} \ge 0.9$ to the first frame $i$ and discarding them.
+Filtering discards on average about $82\%$ of frames in each video while also retaining a sufficient number of frames in the critical transitions between hot-spots.